Red Mite in Chicken Houses

 Red Mite infestations in a poultry house can result in poor health of the birds, low egg production, weight loss and, in bad infestations, even death of the bird.

-As our climate has changed, and our method of keeping poultry, so the instances of Red Mite have rocketed over the last few years.
+As our climate has changed, and our method of keeping poultry, so the instances of Red Mite have rocketed over the last decade or so.
 However, with vigilance, good husbandry, and the right products, this need not be the nightmare it at first appears.

 Life Cycle of Red Mite